Achronus/Reinforcement-Learning/readme.md

 ### Action-Value Function

-An action-value of a state is the _expected return_ of an agents choosen action, according to a policy:
+More commonly known as the _Q Function_, an action-value of a state is the _expected return_ of an agents choosen action, according to a policy:

 ![Action-Value Function](/imgs/action-value-function.jpg)